Relationship Communication

 There is something you can incorporate into your daily life that will transform your experience of sex.
 It requires no learning, because you already know how to do it.
 In an intimate personal relationship all communications are foreplay.
 If sex has become boring or unsatisfying then both are withholding thoughts from each other.
 Yes, both!

-[ top ]
+top

 5) How you can tell if someone is deceiving you?

-[ top ]
+top

 All breakdowns in communication, all arguments, all broken agreements, all thwarted intentions can be traced to these communication variables.

-Do you know how many divorced couples called a communication skills coach when things started to turn badly?
+Do you know how many divorced couples called a communication-skills coach when things started to turn badly?

 Do you know why virtually no one calls a communication coach before they decide to divorce?

-[ top ]
+top

 7) Must-have conversations with your steady/fiancé.

 A list of 15 different conversations to have with your fiancé or your steady.
-Each conversation includes personal coaching with the Tutorial Coach.
+Each conversation includes optional personal coaching with the Tutorial Coach.

 If you are afraid to talk about some of these topics you will not be able to sustain the experience of love and satisfaction in your marriage.

-If you are able to have these kinds of conversations before the marriage it will reduce the possibility of some kinds of arguments later.
-You will also discover if you or your partner are solidly entrenched in belief systems that will stop the experience of ever-expanding love that comes through communication.
-The difference between communication and talking: As a skilled talker you will eventually shut down your partner and blame them for the communication breakdowns.
+If you are able to have these kinds of conversations before the marriage it will greatly reduce the possibility of many deal-breaking (thoughts about divorce) arguments later.
+You will also discover if you or your partner are solidly entrenched in belief systems that will serve as barriers to the experience of ever-expanding love that comes through communication.

 Two examples:

-Just what are you going to do if your spouse spanks your child?
-Perhaps you grew up in a household where spanking was not considered abusive, so you might consider spanking appropriate, but only if it's necessary, if so, have you told your fiancé you believe in spanking?
+1) To spank or not spank our children?
+Just what are you going to do if your spouse yells abusively at, or hits/spanks, your child?
+Perhaps you grew up in a household where yelling was normal and head-slapping was not considered abusive so you might consider yelling/spanking appropriate, but only if it's necessary; if so, have you told your fiancé your beliefs about verbal/physical abuse?
+How does one create a context at the beginning that precludes the necessity of yelling and spanking?

-Is your mind open to conversations about a prenuptial agreement or have you unconsciously shut down the space for communication to take place.
-Does your partner know intuitively to not bring up the subject because they know you'd use it as proof of lack of love/commitment?
+2) Shall we have a prenuptial agreement, a document that outlines the splitting of the possessions in the event of a divorce?
+Is your mind open to conversations about a prenuptial agreement or have you unconsciously shut down the space for communication to take place?
+Does your partner intuitively know to not bring up the subject because they know you'd manipulatively use it as proof of lack of love/commitment?

-Discovered too late your partner's beliefs could be the beginning of the end of the relationship.
+Discovered too late, your partner's beliefs could be the beginning of the end of the relationship.